 Participants in the College’s Semester/Year Abroad Program must comply with its payment plan.
 Students continue to pay Swarthmore’s comprehensive fee for tuition, room, and board.
 The College then pays for the tuition fees, room and board costs, and the round-trip travel of participating students (with Philadelphia as the gateway city).
 Normally, financial aid is automatically applied to study abroad.

--AIKOM, University of Tokyo
+**AIKOM University of Tokyo Exchange Program, Japan

--Danish Institute for Study Abroad
+Danish Institute for Study Abroad, Denmark

--Hamilton College Academic Year in Madrid
+Hamilton College Academic Year In Spain

 In addition to these programs, Swarthmore students attend a number of excellent approved study abroad programs throughout the world provided by other institutions.
 The Off-Campus Study Office, along with the academic departments and programs of the College, will advise students on these opportunities.